natefessel/cis530project/Milestone 3/advanced_baseline_readme.md

 ### Areas to enhance for the next stage:

-1. Actually having a method for propogating loss in the discriminator to the text generator would be ideal.
+1. Actually having a method for propogating loss in the discriminator to the text generator so that our generator's output improves would be ideal.
 This will be likely the most difficult thing to implement, and it is challenging to see how to proceed from our current model.

 2. Dealing with prepositions and stop-words occuring back-to-back in our outputs, as well as repeating words would be a nice extension and would make our generated sentences much more convincing to the human eye.
 Perhaps the solution to this issue rests with how we are picking the next word in the generated phrase.